 Data Provenance and Data Lineage are not just fancy words; they are a framework and tool set for managing your data and having a historical audit trail, reat-time tracing/logging and control plane graph of where your data is going and how it is interconnected.

-So do not build your data lake with out a Data Control Plane and set your data free on its journey while still maintaining viability, traceability and control.
+So do not build your data lake without a benefits of Data Control Plane.
+Set your data free on its journey while still maintaining viability, traceability and control.